blueflag/graphql-aggregate/README.md

 To get access to an aggregation schema on a graphql you require an array of objects

+###Sample Code

+A small sample, using express-graphql and some sample data exists [here](https://github.com/thepont/graphql-aggregate-sample)

 ###Example

 The following `GraphQLFieldConfig` defines a list of answers